DikshaDisciplines/YUJ/_posts/2024-02-12-CleansingTechnique.md

 ---
-title: What are Cleansing Techniques and its benifits
+title: What are Cleansing Techniques and its benefits
 author: cotes
 date: 2024-02-12 11:55:00 +0800
 categories: [Mind, Body]